kevinpettersson/scheduling-application/docs/RAD/rad.md

 * Filter by course code.
 * Choose if only building or room or both should be visible.

-User Story 4:
+User Story 5: _As a user, I would like to visually see my calendar, on a neat and visually appealing website, that is easy to navigate._

+Acceptance criteria:
+* The calendar should be able to be presented to the user as a website interface.
+* It should be easy to navigate and understand

 Epic 2 - Additional Features:
 ![alt text](image-14.png)

-From this epic, these are the user stories that we have created:
+From this epic, these are the user stories that has been created:

 User Story 1: _As a user I want to be able to add attendees to every event, so that I easily can distinguish between my own events and my friends events._